 And I remember this belief being totally destroyed one Christmas when I heard of a violent crime being committed by a shop Santa.

 Yet, still there persists within me a sense of ‘it should be safe’ on Christmas.
 Holiday expectations!

 Maybe by now you are connecting with one of your ‘holiday beliefs’ and the impact it has had on you through the years?

-So my gift to you this holiday season is the gift of peace and allowance.
-Allow yourself to be at ease with the season.
-Sometimes all we need is permission to let us off the hook of expectation.
+So my gift to you this holiday season is the gift of peace + allowance.

 So this year I encourage you to have an absolutely fabulous holiday season.
-Remember my CDs and SCT’s Distance Learning Courses make wonderful healing gifts.
+Remember my MP3s or CDs and the Jacqueline Fairbrass School of Complementary Therapies’ Distance Learning Courses make wonderful healing gifts.
 And I also offer Gift Certificates for one-on-one fabulocity coaching!